abelsj60/my-site/README.md

 While a nice, dramatic effect once, this animation grows tiresome over multiple loads.

 As a result, the animation only runs on initial load or if the user hasn't visited for more than two weeks.
 This is achieved by storing a time stamp in the user's browser, i.e., in localStorage for the site's domain.
 The starting point as to how is [here](https://github.com/abelsj60/jamesabels.net/blob/master/app/App.jsx#L242).

-##### ∙ App state v.
-Component state

-This site was built around the idea of "theatrical Web design."

-Timed animation sequences are used to add drama to the entry, exit, and use of major creative elements.

-As a result, the [App component state](https://github.com/abelsj60/jamesabels.net/blob/master/app/App.jsx#L295) is larger than expected so functionally unrelated child Components (i.e., siblings) can track and participate in animation sequences.
-A future move to React Hooks or Redux might condense this code.

 ---